Dominycke/template-email/README.md

+## Email template
 Este es un proyecto de una plantilla de correo electronico que es enviado y compatuble con el Cliente de Outlook 2016 sin perder el diseño original de este, tambien es compatible con demas clientes

-Esra es una una visualizacion de la imagen
+Esa es una una visualizacion de la imagen

 This is a draft email template that is sent and compatible with Outlook 2016 without losing its original design.
 It is also compatible with other clients.
 This is a preview of the image.